BlasBenito/myWebsite/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Welcome!"
-subtitle = "I am Blas M. Benito, PhD in Computational Ecology and Data Scientist at [Biome Makers Inc.](https://biomemakers.com)."
+title = "Hola!
+I am Blas, a PhD in Computational Ecology and Spatial Data Scientist in AgriTech, passionate about building automated tools to enhance crop health and sustainability." subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.